splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

                <add key="OTEL_RESOURCE_ATTRIBUTES" value="deployment.environment=test,service.version=1.0.0" />
             </appSettings>

-         Alternatively, modify the Environment key in Windows Registry for the Windows Service.
+         You can also modify the ``Environment`` key in the Windows Registry for each Windows service.

-         After modifying the ``app.config`` file or Windows Registry, restart the service e.g by running the following command:
+         After modifying the app.config file or the Windows Registry, restart the service:

          .. code-block:: powershell